TheLonelyGhost/blog/content/projects/vault-syncer/index.md

----
-title: HashiCorp Vault Synchronizer
-organization: Elevance Health
-# featuredImg: ''
-summary: |
++++
-  A CLI tool to dump all metadata and configurations for all data stored in HashiCorp Vault Enterprise
+title = "HashiCorp Vault Synchronizer" summary = "A CLI tool to dump all metadata and configurations for all data stored in HashiCorp Vault Enterprise" date = "2001-09-11T00:00:00Z"

----
+[extra]
+organization = "Elevance Health"
++++

 Due to many limitations in HashiCorp Vault for answering audit-related questions, a tool was built to pull down a local cache of data on the filesystem that can be more searched than numerous HTTP API calls.
 For cases where an in-depth analysis was needed, it became much easier to answer these questions when it is a matter of running `grep -R` instead of walking each HTTP endpoint directly.